prismv/DB48X-on-DM42/help/db50x.md

 an *equation*.
 It can be given as an argument to the solver.

+## Symbols

+A symbol is a sequence of characters such as `Hello` or `A→B` that can be used ot identify variables.
+Evaluating a symbol evaluates the underlying variable if it exists, or evaluates as itself otherwise.

+## Programs

+Programs are represented as RPL objects enclosed between the `«` and `»` delimiters, and containing a sequence of RPL objects.
+Running (or evaluating) a program is done using the `Run` or `Eval` commands, which evaluate each RPL object in the program in turn.

 ## Lists

 Lists are sequence of items between curly braces, such as `{ 1 'A' "Hello" }`.